In A Nutshell

 Each coach is encouraged to seek education and training to the degree he or she feels necessary, with the goal of being competent and professional.

 What this means in practice is that we recommend – actually it’s more like insist – that you study health and wellness coaching after you’ve completed your herbology studies.
 Meaning: “Get a wellness coaching certification.
 Even if you won’t be serving clients in a one-on-one capacity.”

 Please contact Di-Di should you need a recommendation for internationally recognized distance learning wellness coaching courses.

 Side note for South Africans: We must stress this point – In South Africa there exists no official accrediting institution or governing body for clinical herbalists.
 We don’t even have a SAQA qualification or unit standards or even a spot in the Allied Health Professions Council.
-If you are set on taking the herbalist route, please look at the Traditional Healers Act or a doctorate in Naturopahty or Homeopathy as alternative avenues.
+If you are set on taking the clinical herbalist route, please look at the Traditional Healers Act or a doctorate in Naturopahty or Homeopathy as alternative avenues.

 Health and Wellness Coaching vs Therapy

 Wellness coaches must be aware of, and strictly adhere to, the appropriate role of a wellness coach.
 Wellness coaches are not licensed health care providers or therapists and must not provide medical advice, engage in patient diagnosis, prescribe medication, or practice therapy.
 They do not treat or otherwise counsel those with mental illness.

 Wellness coaches are obligated to refer clients in need of mental or physical health therapy to an appropriate licensed professional.

 While counselors or therapists often deal with a patient’s mental/emotional conditions and/or trauma processing, a wellness coach never addresses such issues.
 The role of a wellness coach, in its most simple form, is to encourage, coach and/or act as a facilitator of a client’s self-reflection, decision making, planning for the future, and healthy changes.